US judge throws out two soccer bribery convictions

-NEW YORK - A U.S. judge has thrown out the convictions of a former Fox executive and an Argentine sports marketing company for attempting to bribe soccer officials in exchange for lucrative broadcasting contracts.
+NEW YORK – A United States judge has thrown out the convictions of a former Fox executive and an Argentinian sports marketing company for attempting to bribe football officials in exchange for lucrative broadcasting contracts.

 In a Friday night decision, U.S. District Judge Pamela Chen in Brooklyn said the March 9 convictions of Hernan Lopez and Full Play Group could not stand because the federal law governing honest services wire fraud did not cover foreign commercial bribery.